 - Freshman walk through the door the first day of school already knowing 100 upperclassmen (through Band Camp) who can help them navigate through a new and big school and answer their questions.

 - You are joining, arguably, the most successful team in the school.
 We train and practice as long and as hard as any of the other teams and our success is measured by a long and distinguished history of top honors and awards in all our competitions.

 - There is such a sense of fulfillment – it is amazing to see and be part of the transformation that takes place between the first day of Band Camp and the polish and precision of the Show performed by the end of the season.

 - While there is certainly work to do, there is fun down time too – spirit days during Band Camp, parties most nights during Band Camp, camaraderie of game/competition bus rides, playing in the stands, section activities and themes, and other events.

 - Do you enjoy travel?
 Every four years the Marching Band “goes on the road” for a series of performances.
 In past years, we have been to Italy, Spain, and Argentina.
-In 2019, we are heading to Hawaii!
+In February of 2019, we headed to Hawaii!